IBM/BluePic/README.md

 #### 9. Configure Bluemix Push service

 To utilize push notification capabilities on Bluemix, you need to configure a notification provider.
 For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
-As part of this configuration step, you will choose a **bundle identifier** (aka App ID) for your app.
-Please take note of the **bundle identifier** you choose for your BluePic app instance.
+As part of this configuration step, you will need to use the **bundle identifier** you chose in step 2 of section 7.
+Take note of this **bundle identifier**, you will need it for the steps below.

 Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through that process.
 Please note that you'd need to upload a `.p12` certificate to Bluemix and enter the password for it, as described in the Bluemix instructions.